Plant & Animal Species Guide

 Eastern Fox Squirrel

-The eastern fox squirrel is a large tree squirrel that is most active in the morning or late in the afternoon.
+The Eastern Fox Squirrel is a large tree squirrel that is most active in the morning or late in the afternoon.
 In order to save food for later times, a single squirrel can bury several thousand pecans over the course of three months.
-Did you know that eastern fox squirrels received their name due to their close resemblance to gray foxes?
+Did you know that Eastern Fox Squirrels received their name due to their close resemblance to the Gray Fox?
 More info: TPWD

 Gray Squirrel

-Gray squirrels are medium-sized, with a tail that can grow to be 8-10 inches.
-Gray squirrels experience two molts per year, resulting in a slightly yellow coat for summer, and a silver coat for winter.
-Although they do not hibernate during winter, gray squirrels exhibit less activity during the winter.
+Gray Squirrels are medium-sized, with a tail that can grow to be 8 to 10 inches.
+Gray Squirrels experience two molts per year, resulting in a slightly yellow coat for summer, and a silver coat for winter.
+Although they do not hibernate during winter, Gray Squirrels exhibit less activity during the winter.
 More info: Wild Adirondacks

-Cottontail rabbits have adapted to habitats ranging from deserts to grasslands, however the often prefer brushy areas with burrowing places already established by other animals.
-These rabbits can raise 1-6 babies in two or more litters per year.
-Newborn cottontail rabbits are born hairless and blind, so you may not recognize one if you see it!
+Cottontail Rabbits have adapted to habitats ranging from deserts to grasslands, however the often prefer brushy areas with burrowing places already established by other animals.
+These rabbits can raise one to six babies in two or more litters per year.
+Newborn Cottontails are born hairless and blind, so you may not recognize one if you see it!
 More info: TPWD

 Swamp Rabbit

-Swamp rabbits are larger than other cottontails, but they have smaller ears.
+Swamp Rabbits are larger than Cottontails, but they have smaller ears.
 These rabbits also have thick fur that prevents water from reaching the skin.
-Because they are herbivores, swamp rabbits eat a variety of grasses, sedges, shrubs, and twigs at night.
+Because they are herbivores, Swamp Rabbits eat a variety of grasses, sedges, shrubs, and twigs at night.
 More info: National Wildlife Federation

 Striped Skunk

-Striped skunks have two large scent glands near the base of their tail that work to produce the famous unpleasant skunk smell, also called musk.
+Striped Skunks have two large scent glands near the base of their tail that work to produce the famous unpleasant skunk smell, also called musk.
 These skunks are largely nocturnal and are more active in winter rather than in the summer heat.
-Lastly, striped skunks have a lifespan of about two years.
+Striped Skunks have a lifespan of about two years.
 More info: TPWD

 Mollusks